lejocodes/vb-tasks/INTERVIEW_QUESTIONS.md

 - User experience benefits
 - Potential race conditions

-### Question 3.4 🟢
+### Question 3.4 🟡
-**Q:** When would you put something in NgRx state versus keeping it in component state?
+**Q:** In a large application, how would you prevent the NgRx store from becoming a "god object"?
+What patterns would you use to keep it maintainable?

 **Looking for:**
-- Shared across components
-- Persists across routes
-- Complex update logic
-- Need for middleware/effects
+- Feature state isolation
+- Lazy loading of state
+- State normalization
+- Selector composition
+- Facade pattern usage
+- Testing strategies
-- Performance considerations
+- Performance monitoring

 ---